bobmahalo/DTCC/ABS.md

-Asset-backed securities (ABS) are created by buying and bundling loans – such as residential mortgage loans, commercial loans or student loans – and creating [[Securities]] backed by those assets, which are then sold to [[Investor]]s.
+[[Asset]]-backed securities (ABS) are created by buying and bundling loans – such as residential mortgage loans, commercial loans or student loans – and creating [[Securities]] backed by those assets, which are then sold to [[Investor]]s.
 Often, a bundle of loans is divided into separate securities with different levels of risk and returns.
 Payments on the loans are distributed to the holders of the lower-risk, lower-interest securities first, and then to the holders of the higher-risk securities.

 Most public offerings of ABS are conducted through expedited SEC registration procedures known as “[[shelf offering]]s.”
 ABS offerings also are sold as private placements which are exempt from [[SEC]] registration.
 Privately-issued ABS are typically sold to large institutional [[Investor]]s known as qualified institutional buyers or [[QIB]]s.